 -Spearheading Energy and Environment Course Reviews Project

 PECC, now in its second year, is an interactive educational experience for high school students.
-This year, on December 9th, over 50 high school students will attend energy workshops and tours, and present their multi-disciplinary energy solutions to panels of professional judges.
+This year, on December 8th, over 80 high school students will attend energy workshops and tours, and present their multi-disciplinary energy solutions to panels of professional judges.
+2018 Registration.

 Every March, PUEA sponsors 21 students to MITEC, the world's large student-run annual energy conference, where they learn from and interact with the world's top experts in energy and meet fellow students with similar energy interests.